AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 To set your scale as the color scale of the chart, use the {api:anychart.charts.TagCloud#colorScale}colorScale(){api} method.

-Optionally, you can call {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to add a **color range** – a special element that makes the color scale visible.
+Optionally, you can call {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to add a **color range** – a special element representing the color scale.
 With the linear color scale, it looks like a gradient from the first to the second color.

 The {api:anychart.core.ui.ColorRange#colorLineSize}colorLineSize(){api} allows you to customize the size of the color scale (20 by default).
 See other settings: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 The following sample shows a Tag Cloud with a linear color scale and a color range: